 Holiday fare or every day, they’re perfect!

-- 1-2 cups of baked spaghetti squash, with excess liquid squeezed out
+- 1 cup of baked spaghetti squash, measured after excess liquid squeezed out

 - 1 egg

 - 2 Tbs almond flour or flax meal

 - 1/2 tsp (or more) of My Favorite Creole Seasoning Blend

 - 1/2 tsp (or more) yellow curry powder

 - 1 tablespoon healthy fat for frying, such as coconut oil or butter

 - In a mixing bowl, whisk together egg and seasonings.

 - Mix in spaghetti squash, onions, and almond flour or ground flax. (or oat flour, if using)